jhu-ip/cs220-f25/assign/hw5.md

 Your program must perform a _level-i_ analysis for each `i` between 1 and `k` (inclusive), printing `n` characters of text from each analysis, as shown in the examples above.
-For example, running your program as `./wordgen ts.txt 4 75` would produce the following output:
+For example, running your program as `./wordgen ./text-files/poe.txt 4 75` could produce the following output:

 ```
-Level 1: Co l iritont d, bubentrentet foroudsped ffug s wow Mr miginerire ond tout."
+Level 1: Ond, hengison my  ep he oredre   so  he that Ghe  as  lloristhere Dirr aiey
 ~~~
-Level 2: CHAPTER XXXXII
-"Baroubt."
-"But ove gairie MANDER XIV
-Hucke gloneriss.
-T
+Level 2: Only and said by hisit gen be whom ingels gre."
+On baciesom tappit ontor e
 ~~~
-Level 3: CHAPTER XI
-They've inst theird, and skiff pearthey're stookind, to that.
-I
+Level 3: Oncert all me upon agreeing lore blease floor--
+Take the shall me utterely
 ~~~
-Level 4: TOM'S minished at.
-Tom stopped in then!
-Tom, it himself been seen a man ice
+Level 4: Once it is, and radiant in there still I scarce was unbroken was napping,
 ```

 As you can see from this example, newlines are an expected part of the output